leejonchapman/rclone-dockerfile/README.md

 Mount whatever

 - ## Volume Config
-See rclone.config.example for example of what is required ``
+See rclone.config.example for example of what is required or pull from working rclone instance ``
 ```
 cp config/rclone.conf.example config/rclone.conf